mojohaus/buildplan-maven-plugin/src/site/markdown/usage.md

 	mvn buildplan:list-phase -Dbuildplan.showLifecycles

-Be aware that setting 'buildplan.tasks' to direct plugin-executions (eg 'release:prepare') will show an empty lifecycle and '&lt;no phase&gt;', since they are not mapped.
+Be aware that setting `buildplan.tasks` to direct plugin-executions (eg 'release:prepare') will show an empty lifecycle and '&lt;no phase&gt;', since they are not mapped.
 Also, because executions are collected per phase, direct plugin-executions are shown in the list at the location of the very first execution.

 ## List plugin executions by plugins